anselm94/cf-challenge-ai-storycard/README.md

 3. Create a KV namespace
 4. Create an R2 bucket
 5. Update the [`wrangler.toml`](./wrangler.toml) file with right KV `id` and R2 `bucket_name`
+6. Finally, login Wrangler into Cloudflare account by `npx wrangler login`

 ### Steps